What is hepatitis A?

 When should I call a doctor?

 Although they are very rare, serious allergic reactions may occur within a few minutes to a few hours of the shot.
-Parents should immediately alert their child’s health care provider if the child experiences difficulty breathing, hoarseness or wheezing, hives, paleness, weakness, a fast heartbeat, dizziness, fever, or other behavioral changes.
+Parents should immediately alert their child’s health care provider or call 911 if their child experiences difficulty breathing, hoarseness or wheezing, hives, paleness, weakness, a fast heartbeat, dizziness, fever, or other behavioral changes.